ado323/aoutkou.github.io/index.md

 ## About Me

-My name is Alex Outkou, and I'm a student at Lehigh University majoring in Finance and Business Information Systems.
+My name is Alex Outkou, and I'm a student at Lehigh University pursuing a degree in Finance and Business Information Systems within the **[https://business.lehigh.edu/undergraduate](College of Business and Economics)**.

 <!-- Upload your own photo and change the path -->